Define a section property (W12x26) to assign to the member

 End Releases

 End releases can be applied to each end of a member to simulate pinned connections or other end conditions.
-End releases can be applied using the FEmodel3D.def_release() method.
-See below for an example.
-By applying rotational end releases to both ends of a member you can simulate two-way truss members.
+Use FEModel3D.def_releases().
+By applying rotational end releases to both ends of a member you can simulate truss-like behavior (no end moments).

 # The following line turns member M1 into a pin-ended member